CEA-MetroCarac/fitspy/doc/user_guide/gui.rst

 :code:`Apply to All`  applies the (x) support range defined in `X-range` to all the spectra.

-:code:`Attractors` are associated with local maxima intensities.
-When activated, attractors are used for locating baseline and peaks points.
-The attractors points are calculated using scipy.signal.find_peaks() based on the parameters defined in :code:`Settings`.
-Refer to `scipy.signal.find_peaks <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html>`_ for more details.

 :code:`Outliers Calc` allows defining a line (called in `Fitspy` **outliers_limit**) from which values above are considered as outliers.
 This line is defined as corresponding to the envelope of the spectra multiplied by the :code:`coef` factor.